Nashi (Russian youth movement)

-Western critics have detected a "deliberately cultivated resemblance to" the Soviet Komsomol or to the Hitler Youth and dubbed the group "Putinjugend".

 Foundation

 Nashi was officially announced on 1 March 2005 by Vasily Yakemenko, the leader of the pro-Putin youth movement Walking Together.
 The founding conference took place on 15 April 2005.

 Yakemenko said he created Nashi as a movement to demonstrate against what he saw as the growing power of Nazism in Russia and to take on skinheads in street fights if necessary.
-While its funding comes from pro-government business owners, it has been reported that the group also receives direct subsidies from the Kremlin.
-Yakememko once said to Gazeta.Ru that the Kremlin's support makes it possible for them to tell businessmen: "we need money for a national project".
+While its funding came from pro-government business owners, it is thought that it also received direct subsidies from the Kremlin.
+Yakememko once told Gazeta.Ru that the Kremlin's support was what made it possible for the organization to raise money from businessmen.

 Nashi's close ties with the Kremlin have been emphasised by Vladislav Surkov, Deputy Presidential Chief of Staff (1999-2011), who met with the movement's activists on numerous occasions, delivering speeches and holding private talks.
-It has been speculated that the Kremlin's primary goal was to create a paramilitary force to harass and attack Vladimir Putin's critics as "enemies of the State".
+Critics claimed that the Kremlin's primary goal was to create a paramilitary force to harass and attack Vladimir Putin's critics as "enemies of the State".
 At a political education event in summer 2006, the Kremlin advisor Gleb Pavlovsky told Nashi members that they "lacked brutality": "you must be prepared", he went on, "to break up fascist demonstrations and prevent with force any attempt to overthrow the constitution".
 Critics have compared Nashi to the Soviet Komsomol and the Hitler Youth.

 Vedomosti reported that the Nashi movement received funding of about 200 million rubles from the 2010 Russian state budget.

 The group's headquarters were housed in a £20 million building in the centre of Moscow.